seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 };
 ```

 Below that, a new `GeoprocessingHandler` is instantiated, with the function passed into it.
-Behind the scenes, this is wrapping simpleFunction in an AWS Lambda handler function, such that it can be deployed to AWS and invoked by a browser report client.
+Behind the scenes, this is wrapping simpleFunction in an AWS Lambda handler function.
+This allows the function to be deployed to AWS and invoked using an API call by a report client running in a web browser.

 ```typescript
 export default new GeoprocessingHandler(simpleFunction, {